In Abraham's Bosom: Production

 In Abraham's Bosom premiered on Broadway at the Provincetown Playhouse on December 30, 1926, and closed on June 18, 1927, after 200 performances.
-Directed by Jasper Deeter, the cast starred Julius Bledsoe as Abraham McCranie, L. Rufus Hill (Colonel McCranie), H. Ben Smith (Lonnie McCranie), Rose McClendon (Goldie McAllister), Abbie Mitchell (Muh Mack), and R. J. Huey (Douglas McCranie).
+Directed by Jasper Deeter, the cast starred Jules Bledsoe as Abraham McCranie, L. Rufus Hill (Colonel McCranie), H. Ben Smith (Lonnie McCranie), Rose McClendon (Goldie McAllister), Abbie Mitchell (Muh Mack), and R. J. Huey (Douglas McCranie).
 Abraham is a mixed-race, African-American farmer from North Carolina whose efforts at self-improvement are thwarted by the state's racial segregation and Jim Crow rules.

 Green received the 1927 Pulitzer Prize for Drama.
 The Pulitzer jury stated: "The play does not sentimentalize on the tragic situation of the negro.
 It is scrupulously fair to the white race.
 But it brings us face to face with one of the most serious of the social problems of this country, and forces us to view this problem in the light of tragic pity."

 The play was included in Burns Mantle's The Best Plays of 1926–1927.

 The Provincetown Playhouse remounted the show on September 6, 1927, with Frank H. Wilson in the role of Abe McCranie.

 A British production of In Abraham's Bosom premiered on 7 December 1930 at The Holborn Empire in London.
 Produced by Leonard Gibson-Cowan for The Masses Stage and Film Guild.